curl/curl/docs/ROADMAP.md

 2. curl -h output (considered overwhelming to users)

-3. we have > 170 command line options, is there a way to redo things to simplify or improve the situation as we are likely to keep adding features/options in the future too
+3. we have > 200 command line options, is there a way to redo things to simplify or improve the situation as we are likely to keep adding features/options in the future too

-4. docs (considered "bad" by users but how do we make it better?)

-  - split up curl.1

-5. authentication framework (consider merging HTTP and SASL authentication to give one API for protocols to call)
+4. authentication framework (consider merging HTTP and SASL authentication to give one API for protocols to call)

-6. Perform some of the clean up from the TODO document, removing old definitions and such like that are currently earmarked to be removed years ago
+5. Perform some of the clean up from the TODO document, removing old definitions and such like that are currently earmarked to be removed years ago